rogerzhang/loki/README.txt

 				If the project does not support pseudo-locale as one of the possible locales that the application can be switched into, pseudo-localization can be performed in a less elegant way by following these steps...

 				- you will be temporarily changing all the primary language resource files, so make sure you can revert your changes later once you've tested pseudo-localization
-				- use the "pseudoLocalization" localization method to pseudo-localize the resource strings in the resource files of the primary language
+				- use the "pseudoLocalize" localization method to pseudo-localize the resource strings in the resource files of the primary language
 				- now, build and launch the application as you normally would in the primary language - you should see all the pseudo-localized strings in the UI